erichosick/erichosick.github.com/_posts/2013-12-19-design-composition-based-language.md

 ### ForEach Using Sql Explained

-A ForEach mechanism contains an item property.
-The item property contains a SqlConnect mechanism configured with a database (named "someDatabase") and a command (a SqlQuery mechanism with sql "SELECT firstName, lastName FROM users").
+A ForEach mechanism contains an *item* property.
+The *item* property contains a SqlConnect mechanism configured with a *databaseName* (named "someDatabase") and a *command* (a SqlQuery mechanism with *sql* "SELECT firstName, lastName FROM users").

 The ForEach mechanism invokes the SqlConnect mechanism.
 The SqlConnect mechanism connects to the database and invokes the mechanism located in the command property.
 This causes SqlQuery to invoke which runs the sql and returns a list of records to SqlConnect.
 Each record is a hash table with a key/value pair for each field.